-Proposal 3 Any proposal to stock brown or rainbow trout outside the provisions of this proposed management paper will be considered on a case-by-case basis, through the Department of Fisheries' translocation risk assessment and/or the aquaculture licensing process.
+Any proposal to stock brown or rainbow trout outside the provisions of this proposed management paper will be considered on a case-by-case basis, through the Department of Fisheries' translocation risk assessment and/or the aquaculture licensing process.

-4.2.2 Schedule of waters
+3.2.2 Schedule of waters

-Proposal 4 The Department of Fisheries is to maintain a schedule of individual public waters within Category 2 and 3 waters where the stocking of either rainbow trout or brown trout for recreational purposes is permitted.
-Any request to cease stocking practices in individual waters within Category 2 and 3 is to be considered by the RFFSS on a case-by-case basis, and approved by the Department of Fisheries' Chief Executive Officer.
+The Department of Fisheries is to maintain a schedule of individual public waters within Category 2 and 3 waters where the stocking of either rainbow trout or brown trout for recreational purposes may be permitted.
+Any request to cease stocking practices in individual waters within Category 2 and 3 is to be considered on a case-by-case basis, and approved by the Department of Fisheries' Chief Executive Officer.

-4.3 Translocation Management
+3.3 Translocation Management

-4.3.1 Management responsibility
+3.3.1 Management responsibility